shahriarahmmed/shahriarahmmed/README.md

-### Hi there 👋
+## Hi there 👋
+## I'm Shahriar. just a front end dev with highly enthuastic in full stack dev
-## 🌱 I’m currently learning Front End Technology like javascript, ReactJS, TailwindCSS
+#### 🌱 I’m currently learning Front End Technology like javascript, ReactJS, TailwindCSS
 <!--
 **shahriarahmmed/shahriarahmmed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.